Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Conclusion

-Our schemes involving a finite number of rotations by specific classes of states were unable to saturate the Helstrom bound, and it remains an open problem if purely continuously labelled measurements can achieve this.
-Moreover, techniques for arbitrary gate synthesis in continuous-variable systems may make the creation of such gates possible, paving the way towards a practical realisation \cite{Arrazola_2019,Kalajdzievski2021exactapproximate}.
-It is also interesting to consider the $N\rightarrow \infty$ limit of Eq.~\eqref{UFrec1}.
-Clearly the optimisation problem over an infinite number of parameters would not be a practical task to solve, but perhaps some insight on whether the measurement scheme can theoretically achieve the Helstrom bound could be uncovered.
-If this were possible to prove, it would also prove that continuously labelled measurements are sufficient for saturating the Helstrom bound in coherent state discrimination.
+Our schemes, which involve a finite number of rotations by specific classes of states, were unable to saturate the Helstrom bound.
+Whether a purely continuously labelled measurement can achieve this remains an open question.
+One possible approach is to approximate a known optimal solution, which involves photon detection, as closely as possible using continuously labelled measurements.
+Should such a measurement exist, techniques for arbitrary gate synthesis in continuous-variable systems may enable the implementation of the required operations, thereby paving the way towards a practical realisation \cite{Arrazola_2019, Kalajdzievski2021exactapproximate}.

 The scheme based on the Legendre polynomials performed commensurably with the receivers based on non-Gaussian rotations and homodyne detection in the high-energy limit.
-The generalised polynomial schemes may off some insight into the mechanisms of continuously labelled non-Gaussian measurements.
 We considered only some of the classical orthogonal polynomials but there is a vast literature on generalised orthogonal polynomials such as those organised by the Askey scheme and their $q-$analogues \cite{koekoek1996askeyscheme}, some of which may have mathematical utility in quantum information tasks, like state discrimination.
 If they turn out to be of theoretical importance, perhaps further study on their physical realisation may be of interest.

-We provided a rudimentary quantification of the non-Gaussianity of our receivers as well as known receivers and found that the picture is still unclear.
-Broadly speaking, designing a measure of non-Gaussianity for quantum measurements that not only provides a resource monotone but can also differentiate between all discretely and continuously labelled measurements might help one understand the limitations of both types of measurement.
+It would be interesting to investigate whether infinite stellar rank is necessary for achieving near-optimal and optimal discrimination of two coherent states.
+This could provide a pathway to a more complete resource theory of non-Gaussian quantum measurements.
+A fully developed resource theory may necessitate a distinction between continuously and discretely labelled measurements, from which one could identify tasks which may be possible with one class and not the other.
+Recent work addresses infinite stellar rank states by approximating them with lower stellar rank states up to some precision quantified by the stellar fidelity \cite{hahn2025assessingnongaussianquantumstate}.
+These results are not immediately applicable to our case, but there may exist suitable modifications to allow for a finer-grained description of the non-Gaussianity required in state discrimination.
+These questions will be explored in future work.